Formula - substring

 Amazing

-Example: Extracting the first seven characters from the context value.
+Example: Extracting the first 7 characters from a context value using substring formula.

 Suppose you have a JSON array with names that you want to extract portions from.